 Meetings of Independent Directors.
 Members of the Board of Directors who are "independent" as defined in Rule 5605(a)(2) of the NASDAQ rules have decided to hold meetings periodically without persons who are members of management present.
 These directors periodically designate an independent director to serve as the "lead independent director" and preside at these meetings.
 Presently, our independent directors meet during our Board's quarterly in-person meetings and may hold additional meetings at the request of the lead independent director or another independent director.
-The designation of a lead independent director is generally for a one-year term or until his successor is elected, and a lead independent director for such meeting.
+The designation of a lead independent director is generally for a one-year term or until his successor is elected, and a lead independent director may not succeed himself in that position.
+If the lead independent director is unavailable for a meeting, his immediate predecessor will serve as lead independent director for such meeting.
 Dr. Davis is our current lead independent director.